 - Select Save.

 You can archive projects that you’re not working on anymore.
-This hides them from my projects on the Projects page and also disables the ability to edit them.
+This hides them from projects on the Projects page and also disables the ability to edit them.
 You can, however, still access archived projects, and you can choose to unarchive them at any time.

-Archiving does not affect your team: when you archive a project, any other owners of that project will still see the project in their my projects.
-Archiving is simply a way for you to “tidy up” your own my projects.
+Archiving does not affect your team: when you archive a project, any other owners of that project will still see the project in their projects.
+Archiving is simply a way for you to “tidy up” your own projects.